-Nielsen points to 4 stages of the Marketing Mix Modeling process:
+Nielsen points to 4 stages of the Marketing Mix Modelling process:

 Stage 1: Collect

-Within the collection stage of marketing mix modeling, econometric techniques are used to estimate product demand produced by marketing tactics by separating product sales into 2 types of sales drivers:
+Within the collection stage of marketing mix modelling, econometric techniques are used to estimate product demand produced by marketing tactics by separating product sales into 2 types of sales drivers: